AB-1010/DnD/README.md

 * When a character at 0 hit points regains hit points, they instantly become conscious and heal as per usual.
 However, they are still incapacitated until the end of their next turn.
 * Whenever you fail a concentration check, you gain the dazed condition until the end of your next turn. <sub>[If you are concentrating on a spell and become dazed, you lose concentration on that spell and it immediately fails.
 While dazed, you cannot concentrate on spells.] </sub>

 ___
-_**Ingemino**_ is a moderately sized walled city attached to large body of water.
-You, _the Player Character_, were born and have lived your entire life in/around this city.
-Make your backstory whatever you like as long as it complies with the world.
-Speaking of which, The world around _Ingemino_ is almost completely unexplored apart due to the immense risk of, well, death when going out exploring for any purpose.
-_(Although, there was a group of adventurers who had made great strides in exploring and exploiting the unknown treasures of this land.
-They had a large table in their preferred ~~AirBnB~~ Tavern & Inn, The Sly Prince, on which they used to carve an ever-expanding map of their expeditions.
-It was their terminal of sorts and their reference for all adventures.
-Unfortunately, it burned down during a fire)_
-___
-30 days in a month, 12 months in a year. (standard days of a week)
-Months:
-1. Janary
-2. Phebary
-3. Marsh
-4. Opril
-5. Bay
-6. Zoon
-7. Zulai
-8. Hogast
-9. Satimber
-10. Spooktober
-11. Knowember
-12. Dosember

-There is no particular source of light (as in, there's no visible "sun" in the sky) in the day, the entire sky seems to light up.
-Two moons can be seen in clear night skies.
-They are called "Alpha" and "Beta".

-___
 ### RULES